Skip to main content

 • Homework/quizzes – Each of the units is accompanied by a 10-question multiple-choice self-assessment that aims to have the student apply the knowledge from the unit.

-The on-line part of the course is accessed via OHSU's Sakai learning management system (LMS).
-At the onset of the course, each student is provided a login and password by the OHSU distance learning staff, who also provide technical support for the course.
-The course has no required textbook; with all assigned readings either freely available on-line or provided by OHSU.
+The on-line part of the course is accessed via AMIA’s learning management system (LMS).
+At the onset of the course, each student is provided a login and password by the AMIA staff, who also provide technical support for the course.
+The course has no required textbook.
 Students are expected to keep up with the materials and should anticipate spending 4-8 hours per unit on the course.
 All on-line activities are asynchronous, so there is no specified time that a student must be on-line.

 Students must complete all of the self-assessment tests, the course project, and participate in class discussions to receive the AMIA 10x10 Certificate of Completion.
-Physicians are eligible for up to 46.5 hours of AMA PRA Category I CME Credit(s).™ Because the course is continuing education, it does not use academic letter grades (e.g., A, B, etc.).
-However, those wanting academic credit by taking the optional final exam (see below) will be assigned a letter grade based on their score on the exam.
+Physicians are eligible for up to 44 hours of AMA PRA Category 1 CME Credit(s)™.
+The course has a policy about the use of generative artificial intelligence in course activities.

 It is critical to contact the appropriate person when problems arise:

-• For questions about course content (e.g., do not understand a topic or disagree with homework quiz answer), contact the Teaching Assistant (TA), who will be announced at the beginning of the course.
+• For questions about course content (e.g., do not understand a topic or disagree with homework quiz answer), contact Dr. Hersh.

 Course Project